robertjakob/rigorous/README.md

 > **Note:** This repository is currently private but is intended to be released as open source once the first functional version is made public on [https://www.rigorous.company/](https://www.rigorous.company/).
 We believe in transparency for how ratings and reviews are conducted, and we encourage others to experiment with and improve the code to advance open, rigorous peer review in science.

-This repository contains tools for making scientific publishing more transparent, cheaper, faster, and ensuring rigorous peer and AI review.
+We want to change how scientific work is created, evaluated, and shared.
+This repository provides tools to make scientific publishing more transparent, affordable, and agile.

 ## Project Structure